JGLTechnologies/precise-memory-rate-limit/README.md

 const max = 10

 const limiter = rateLimit({
     store: new MemoryStore(max),
     windowMs: 15 * 60 * 1000,
     max: max // Make sure this is the same as the max passed into the MemoryStore constructor })

 app.use(limiter)
 ```

+precise-memory-ratelimit does not currently support using a middleware for the max